cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ## Q2.
 Group by customer and aggregate to create the RFM data set

-In the RFM data set, every custmer must a row, with the RFM values.
+In the RFM data set, every customer must have a row, with the RFM values.
 To create the first two columns, `Recency` and `Frequency`, we group by customer and aggregate with functions `min()` and `count()`.

 ```
 In [8]: RF = df.groupby('CustomerID')['Diff'].agg(['min', 'count'])